cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 new, dynamically allocated node object.
 The images below demonstrate how this might be accomplished if the instruction `myList.add(2, "F")` is executed.

+1. The method starts off by creating a `Node` object referenced by `newNode` containing the `String` to be added.
+Also, in this step, a temporary reference, `temp`, refers to the first node in the List.

    ![First Add Image](res/Add1.png)

+1. We move `temp` to the next node in the list.
+Now, `temp` is located at index 1.
+We avoid modifying `head` as to not change the list itself.
+If we were to lose the `head` reference, we would lose access to the first node in the list.

    ![Second Add Image](res/Add2.png)

+1. We move `temp` to the next node in the list.
+Now, `temp` is located at index 2, which is our desired destination.
+This is the location where `newNode` will be inserted.

    ![Third Add Image](res/Add3.png)

+1.
    ![Fourth Add Image](res/Add4.png)

+1.
    ![Fifth Add Image](res/Add5.png)